iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 It defines the structure of websites and web pages formating.

 # *CSS*.
 Is a simple design language used for marking web pages to look good and presentable.
+It can be used to attach to html element to style and format it.

+# *Javascript*
+It is a powerful integrated language used for web development.